ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 Default configuration, assumes the use of Letscrypt TLS certificates and IONOS DNS for DNS01 challenge.

-As an alternative, a custom CA can be created and use it to sign all certificates:
+As an alternative, a custom CA can be created and use it to sign all certificates.
 The following changes need to be done:

 - Modify Ansible variable `enable_letsencrypt` to false in `/ansible/picluster.yml` file